hapax/hapax.github.io/assets/dice.md

 (cube), 8 (octahedron), 12 (icosahedron) and 20 (dodecahedron) sides
 respectively.
-There is a more general class of a isohedral shapes which are not symmetric between vertices, called the *Catalan solids*.
+There is a more general class of a isohedral shapes which are not symmetric between vertices, called the *Catalan solids*, but I won't describe them here.

 It's clear that, however you roll the dice, as long as the way it lands or *impact parameter* is random, the probability distribution